tomyamashita/cameraTrapping/README.md

 ## Notes
 This package is a constant work in progress.
 I do not have any formal training in programming, developing R packages, or anything like that so all the things that I am adding are done as I learn more about building packages.
-This is the reason the NAMESPACE file is not properly formatted
+I've started learning about roxygen so data formatting and installation will likely go easier as we move along.